 As I mentioned in an earlier blog, the standard work day while on the road is at least 16 hours smothered in whiskey and beer.
 Put a lot of those back to back and you can only imagine the unique form of exhaustion.
 And it was on one of those days of unique exhaustion that the following story takes place.

 Once Upon a Time, we were crashing with a friend who decided to invite a handful of people over after the show, which became one of those 3am insta-parties.
 We were super excited because we had a really short drive to the gig the following evening so we were ACTUALLY going to be able to sleep in for once.
 FOR ONCE.
 I only made it about an hour or so (4am).
 It was a 6 show week and I do have to keep in consideration that staying up drinking until 6am does, in fact, really affect your voice.
-So I climbed in bed and popped in some fuzzy ear plugs and the party continued on around me.
+So I climbed into bed and popped in some fuzzy earplugs and the party continued on around me.

-At some point I know everyone fell asleep.
+At some point, I know everyone fell asleep.
 Bodies scattered all over on various couches, pillows, floor, patio furniture, etc. I became aware of this because someone woke up around 9am and couldn’t find their phone.

 You know what happens when you’ve been drinking from, and let’s be conservative here, from like, 9pm until 6am and then you fall asleep for 3 hours?
 You’re still drunk when you wake up.
 That’s what happens.
 And that’s what happened here.